AzureAD/microsoft-authentication-library-for-dotnet/README.md

 Fiddler is the easiest HTTP tracing tool.
 In order to be useful it is necessary to configure fiddler to record unencrypted SSL traffic.

 NOTE: Traces generated in this way may contain highly privileged information such as access tokens, usernames and passwords.
 If you are using production accounts, do not share these traces with 3rd parties.
 If you need to supply a trace to someone in order to get support, reproduce the issue with a temporary account with usernames and passwords that you don't mind sharing.

-## Community Help and Support

-We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
-We highly recommend you ask your questions on Stack Overflow (we're all on there!)
-Also browser existing issues to see if someone has had your question before.

-We recommend you use the "adal" tag so we can see it!
-Here is the latest Q&A on Stack Overflow for ADAL: [http://stackoverflow.com/questions/tagged/adal](http://stackoverflow.com/questions/tagged/adal)

-## Contributing

-All code is licensed under the Apache 2.0 license and we triage actively on GitHub.
-We enthusiastically welcome contributions and feedback.
-You can clone the repo and start contributing now, but check [this document](./contributing.md) first.

 ## Projects in this repo